burst-apps-team/burst-wiki/faq.md

 **1) How can I obtain a coin to cover the transaction fee for setting a reward recipient (when mining) or activating an account on the blockchain with a public key?**

-You will need to request a single coin from the community or one of the Burst faucets.
-Request a coin here:
+Request a single coin from the community or one of the Burst faucets here:

 Forums: